 On the back of the camera there’s also a 3-inch 1,040,000-dot touch screen.
 This is now a vari-angle hinge for easy viewing from a range of shooting positions.
 One issue for videographers, however, is that the mic port is in the way of the screen’s articulation.
 It means that unless you keep the screen folded in against the camera’s back when you use an external mic, you’re fighting against the cable.

-Although the E-M5 III is immediately recognisable as an OM-D camera, and it looks very similar to the mark II, there are a few changed to the control arrangement.
+Although the E-M5 III is immediately recognisable as an OM-D camera, and it looks very similar to the Mark II, there are a few changed to the control arrangement.
 For a start, the mode dial is now to the left of the viewfinder.

 In addition, the Photo Story mode has gone from the mode dial but there’s a much more useful custom mode instead.

-It took me a while to spot how to set switch between using the viewfinder and screen, or let the camera switch automatically.
+It took me a while to spot how to switch between using the viewfinder and screen, or let the camera switch automatically.
 That’s because the control is now to the left of the viewfinder on the top-plate.